mne-tools/mne-cpp/doc/gh-pages/overview.md

 Other projects include:

- - [MNE-Python](https://mne.tools/stable/index.html) - a python reimplementation of MNE-C, also extended with new visualization and analysis capabilities.
+ - [MNE-Python](https://mne.tools/stable/index.html){:target="_blank" rel="noopener"} - a python reimplementation of MNE-C, also extended with new visualization and analysis capabilities.
- - [MNE-MATLAB](https://mne.tools/stable/overview/matlab.html#mne-matlab) - a MATLAB interface for MNE structures and functions.
+ - [MNE-MATLAB](https://mne.tools/stable/overview/matlab.html#mne-matlab){:target="_blank" rel="noopener"} - a MATLAB interface for MNE structures and functions.
- - [MNE-C](http://www.nmr.mgh.harvard.edu/martinos/userInfo/data/MNE_register/index.php) - the original implementation of the MNE toolset in C.
+ - [MNE-C](http://www.nmr.mgh.harvard.edu/martinos/userInfo/data/MNE_register/index.php){:target="_blank" rel="noopener"} - the original implementation of the MNE toolset in C.

 ## What is MNE-CPP?